tadone/tadone.github.io/docs/other/personal.md

 - Click on the plus sign to add a printer.
 - Choose IP (as opposed to Default, Fax or Windows)
 - Put an address of 192.168.1.10:631
+- Use IPP protocol
 - Put a queue of /printers/<CUPS-Queue-Name>
 - OPTIONALY, change name and location
-- Select Brother 2300D driver from the driver dropdwon (not default)
+- Use Brother 2300D driver from the driver dropdwon (not Generic PostScript)
 - Click on Add